RedPitaya/RedPitaya/doc/appsFeatures/examples/acqRF-exm1.rst

    fprintf(tcpipObj,'ACQ:DEC 1');
    fprintf(tcpipObj,'ACQ:TRIG:LEV 0');

+   % there is an option to select coupling when using SIGNALlab 250-12
+   % fprintf(tcpipObj,'ACQ:SOUR1:COUP AC'); % enables AC coupling on channel 1

+   % by default LOW level gain is selected
+   % fprintf(tcpipObj,'ACQ:SOUR1:GAIN LV'); % user can switch gain using this command

    % Set trigger delay to 0 samples
    % 0 samples delay set trigger to center of the buffer
    % Signal on your graph will have trigger in the center (symmetrical)